osisoft/AVEVA-Adapter-BACnet-Docs/V1/OSIsoft Adapter for BACnet overview/OSIsoft Adapter for BACnet principles of operation.md

 # OSIsoft Adapter for BACnet principles of operation

 This adapter's operations focus on data collection and streams creation.

+Test see the `Hello` window

 ## Adapter configuration